Why Naysayers Will Never Be Good At Classroom Management

 Sadly, their disbelief dooms them.
 It dooms them to a career of stress, dissatisfaction, and martyrdom.
 It’s far too easy, you see, to be a squawking bird than to acquire the knowledge and skills they lack.

-So they sit on their high perch making definitive statements about which they know little-to-nothing outside of their failing, out-of-control classroom.
+So they sit on their high perch making definitive statements about which they know little outside of their failing, out-of-control classroom.

 Don’t you see?
 It’s the parent’s fault.
 There is no support from administration.
 Smart phones and videos games have corrupted children beyond help.
 Being good at the job simply isn’t possible.